Dholeson/HI-clip-creator/README.md

 python -m halo_clip_creator --config config.yaml --log-level INFO
 ```

 Prefer a UI?
-Launch the configuration app to pick the capture box, manage medals, and review analytics without editing YAML:
+Launch the configuration app to pick the capture box, manage medals, and review analytics without editing YAML.
+The UI can scan for a live Halo Infinite window and snap the capture region to it, and it surfaces live stats, medal distributions, and recent sessions in a futuristic control deck:

 ```bash
 python -m halo_clip_creator --ui --config config.yaml